2amigos/yii2-usuario/docs/enhancing-and-overriding/how-to-enhance-a-user-model.md

 ],
 ```

+> Please note, the method above works only starting from Yii 2.0.10 and upper.
+In version 2.0.9 and lower you can
+> use explicit calls to DI container from application `bootstrap.php` file.

 Finally you can now add new methods, properties, and other things to your new `User` model class:

 ```php